thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 # MQTT Sparkplug implementation for Node-Red

-MQTT-Sparkplug-Plus is a set of Node-Red nodes, that will enable Node-Red to communicate with client over MQTT using the sparkplug b protocol. the package contains the followings nodes:
+MQTT-Sparkplug-Plus is a set of Node-Red nodes, that will enable Node-Red to communicate with other client over MQTT using the sparkplug b protocol.
+The package contains the followings nodes:

 ## mqtt sparkplug device
-The *mqtt sparkplug device * act as a [Sparkplug B complient](https://s3.amazonaws.com/ignition-modules/Current/Sparkplug+Specification.pdf) EoN Node.
+The *mqtt sparkplug device* act as a [Sparkplug B complient](https://s3.amazonaws.com/ignition-modules/Current/Sparkplug+Specification.pdf) EoN Node.

 The node will connect to an MQTT broker (server) and act as an MQTT Edge of Network (EoN) Node.
 The client current handles the following messages: